Grey stared at Lia with a slight look of confusion and even awe.

 Buzz!

-Instantly, Grey's muscles contracted and expanded as adrenaline rushed through him like a tsunami.
-The power instantly fired up his neural pathways, causing everything around him to slow down.
+Grey's muscles contracted and expanded as adrenaline surged through his body like a tsunami.
+Power fired through his neural pathways, causing everything around him to slow down.

-While not as exaggerated as the time he dodged the truck, everything around him was still slightly slowed.
+While not as extreme as the time he dodged the truck, the world was still noticeably slower.

 As that thought crossed his mind, Lia's sword was already flashing toward his neck.

-But Grey didn't panic.
-With his reaction speed boosted to inhuman levels, his hands surged forward, intercepting the strike with the sword in his grip.
+Grey did not panic.
+With his reaction speed pushed beyond human limits, his hands surged forward, intercepting the strike with his own blade.

 Whoosh!

 Lia's eyes widened as her wrist trembled.
-To her shock, she couldn't move her blade an inch.
+To her shock, she could not move her sword even an inch.

-She stared at Grey, who calmly met her gaze.
+She stared at Grey in disbelief.
 "What are you?
 A robot?
 Why is your grip so rigid?"

 Clank!

-Grey deflected her sword with a heavy sweep, the force driving her back several steps before she managed to stabilize herself.
+Grey deflected her sword with a heavy sweep, sending her stumbling back several steps before she regained her balance.

-Like flowing water, he closed the distance in an instant and launched a strike.
+Like flowing water, Grey closed the distance in an instant and struck.

-Lia quickly raised her sword to parry, but her eyes widened again—the strike was faster than hers!
+Lia hurriedly raised her sword to parry, but her eyes widened again.
+The strike was faster than hers.

-"Zenith Sword Art focuses on flexibility," Grey instructed coolly.
-"Relax your grip—you don't need to use so much strength.
-You are only slowing your sword movement by gripping it too hard."
+"Zenith Sword Art focuses on flexibility," Grey instructed calmly.
+"Relax your grip.
+You're using too much strength and slowing your sword."

 Clank!

-Grey knocked her blade aside again, his movements sharp yet unhurried.
+He knocked her blade aside once more, his movements sharp yet unhurried.

-"Your posture is collapsing," he said firmly, stepping in with effortless balance.
-"Zenith Sword Art isn't about locking your knees or forcing strength.
-Bend them slightly, feel the ground beneath your feet.
-A firm foundation allows the sword to move freely."
+"Your posture is collapsing," Grey said firmly as he stepped in with effortless balance.
+"Zenith Sword Art isn't about locking your knees or forcing power.
+Bend them slightly.
+Feel the ground beneath your feet.
+A stable foundation allows the sword to move freely."